jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/UserManual.md

 #### On-line help
 In almost all windows, Enigma shows a button **Help**.
 If you click this button, the program shows specific information for the current window.
-To prevent cluttering the screen with many windows, you need to close the help window before you can continue.
+You need to close the help window before you can continue.

 #### Input check
 Where possible, Enigma checks your input.